shaido987/riskloc/README.md

 In addition, new, interesting datasets can be created using `generate_dataset.py` for extended empirical verification and research purposes.
 Supported input arguments can be found at the beginning of the `generate_dataset.py` file or using the `--help` flag.

 ## Citation
+If you find this code useful, please cite the following paper:

 ```
 @article{riskloc,
   title={RiskLoc: Localization of Multi-dimensional Root Causes by Weighted Risk},